desteves/pulumi-docker/README.md

 # Template to build *any* Docker image with Docker Build Cloud (DBC)

 Builds a Docker Image from *any* repository (or URL via remote context).
-This template prompts the user for an existing Pulumi ESC Environment with the variables shown below.

 Last revision: June 2024.